rvanguri/cs-cmsignature/README.md

 8. **Spatial** (step 10): Foong Visium figures.
 9. **CM signature** (step 11): within-patient distance-to-lesion, cross-disease spatial, CM-content normalization, regional analysis.
 Assemble Figure 1 with `composite_figure.py`.

-## Known limitations

-These are inherent to the design and data, and are documented here for anyone reusing the code:

-- The **cross-cardiomyopathy discovery contrasts are cohort-confounded** (cardiac sarcoidosis from a single cohort → disease aliased with batch → rank-deficient pseudobulk design).
-They are hypothesis-generating; the independent Liu within-study and Foong spatial tiers carry the claim.
-- **Ambient correction is non-uniform across cohorts** (different chemistries and available raw matrices lead to CellBender vs DecontX handling per dataset).
-- `make_sample_meta.py` infers disease by **substring matching**, which has a `nicm` ⊃ `icm` edge case.
-It is safe for the datasets used here, but should be checked before reuse on other cohorts.

 ## Citation